Coronavirus digest: Austria sees 'beginning of second wave' | DW | 13.09.2020

 Austria has seen a spike of nearly 1,000 new cases per day and the chancellor has warned a second wave of the pandemic is coming.
 India now has 4.75 million cases.
 All the latest from DW here.

-Austria is experiencing the start of a second wave of coronavirus infections, its chancellor has announced, as the country sees a spike in new cases.
+Austria is experiencing the start of a second wave of coronavirus infections, the country's chancellor announced on Sunday, as the country saw a spike in new cases.

-From Friday to Saturday the country of 9 million reported 869 new cases, more than half in the capital of Vienna.
+From Friday to Saturday the nation of 9 million reported 869 new cases, more than half in the capital of Vienna.

 Chancellor Sebastian Kurz warned that the mark of 1,000 daily cases would be reached within a few days, showing that the country is experiencing the "beginning of a second wave."
 On Friday, he expanded mandatory mask-wearing in public places.